 Home → Maine School Performance Grading System

-The goal of this A-F school grading system is to provide a starting point, with simple, easy-to-understand information for parents.
-Administrators should also be prepared to explain their school’s performance to their communities.
-No one score or grade tells the whole story or a student, neither does it tell you everything about a school.
-That’s why the grading system is based on several factors, including student achievement in reading and math, growth/progress in achievement, and, in particular, the performance and growth of the bottom 25 percent of students (for elementary schools) and the graduation rate (for high schools).
+Just as no one single score or grade tells the whole story or a student, neither does it tell you everything about a school.
+That’s why the grading system is based on several factors, including student achievement in reading and math; growth/progress in achievement, and, in particular, the growth of the bottom 25 percent of students (for elementary schools); and the graduation rate (for high schools).
 Additionally, the report cards contain constructive, contextual information on the school variables that most impact Maine student achievement including student poverty, teacher tenure and education levels, and funding.

-We encourage parents and others to dig deeper by visiting the Education Data Warehouse, which contains multi-year, detailed information about each school and provides the ability to compare a school to others using a wide range of measures.
-After checking the data, get involved by asking informed questions of your school and district administrators.
+We encourage parents and the public to even dig deeper by visiting our Education Data Warehouse, which contains multi-year, detailed information about every Maine school and provides the ability to compare a school to others throughout the state using a wide range of measures.